kovidgoyal/calibre/manual/faq.rst

     * Similarly, if the installer is failing/rolling and you have Microsoft PowerToys running, quit it.
     * Try rebooting your computer and running a registry cleaner like `Wise registry cleaner <https://www.wisecleaner.com>`_.
     * Try a clean install.
 That is, uninstall calibre, delete :file:`C:\\Program Files\\Calibre2` (or wherever you previously chose to install calibre).
 Then re-install calibre.
 Note that uninstalling does not touch your books or settings.
     * Try downloading the installer with an alternate browser.
-For example if you are using Internet Explorer, try using Firefox or Chrome instead.
+For example if you are using Microsoft Edge, try using Firefox or Chrome instead.
     * If you get an error about a missing DLL on Windows, then most likely, the permissions on your temporary folder are incorrect.
 Go to the folder :file:`C:\\Users\\USERNAME\\AppData\\Local` in Windows explorer and then